-- Children will be taught maths skills daily through the Teaching for Mastery approach, which will be whole class sessions, chunked into short listening sessions, moving into active learning and consolidation of facts in independent activities.
+- Children's writing will be developed through adult directed and child initiated writing opportunities, planned using the National Curriculum alongside EYFS Development Matters/Birth to Five guidance, to ensure children develop into confident and resilient writers.
+Across each half term, children will focus on different writing genres to ensure they develop pupils' competence in transcription (spelling and handwriting), grammar and composition (articulating ideas and structuring them in speech and writing).
+As writers, they will also use a range of lenses the Fantastic Writing approach- as these visual cues will help children to know what to include in their writing.
+The Year One English Curriculum Overview details the genres, key texts and focus for each of the half terms. - Children will be taught maths skills daily through the Teaching for Mastery approach, which will be whole class sessions, chunked into short listening sessions, moving into active learning and consolidation of facts in independent activities.
 Planning will follow the GLF progression of skills.
-In addition to the daily Maths teaching session, a 20 min focused Mastering Number session, which focuses on developing fluency will be completed.
-This approach will ensure children are secure in their application of key mathematical knowledge and concepts. - High expectations of presentation and lots of opportunities to practice handwriting using cursive script will be provided.
-Where children find the physical process of writing challenging then additional support will be given to develop and strengthen both gross motor and fine motor skills.
+In addition to the daily Maths teaching session, a 10 minute focused Mastering Number session, which focuses on developing fluency will be completed.
+This approach will ensure children are secure in their application of key mathematical knowledge and concepts. - High expectations of presentation, and lots of opportunities to practise handwriting using cursive script will be provided.
+Where children find the physical process of writing challenging, additional support will be given to develop both the child's gross motor and fine motor skills.